 Seed

 The seed is the seed for the underlying random engine.
-If this parameter is changed the vascular network will change even if all other parameters remain the same.
+If this parameter is changed, the vascular network will change even if all other parameters remain the same.
 This parameter will be interpreted as an integer.
+A seed allows reproducibility of a given random network.

 e.g.